Compare

 Migration notes

 Migrating from Zendesk to Hydra is honest work, not a one-click button.
-What ports cleanly: tickets, contacts, help center articles (Zendesk Guide → Hydra help center), and basic custom fields — these map to Hydra's object model directly.
-What ports with effort: Zendesk macros (no direct equivalent; most translate to Hydra flow steps or mini-app actions), Triggers and Automations (concept maps to Hydra flows but trigger surfaces differ, so you'll rebuild rather than migrate), and custom Zendesk Apps (no direct port — the Hydra mini-app surface is the equivalent but the shape is different).
-Advanced AI agent tuning doesn't port — you re-run Hydra's onboarding interview and let the context brief do the equivalent work.
+What ports cleanly: tickets, contacts, help center articles (Zendesk Guide to Hydra help center), and basic custom fields.
+These map to Hydra's object model directly.
+What ports with effort: Zendesk macros (no direct equivalent; most translate to Hydra flow steps or mini-app actions), Triggers and Automations (concept maps to Hydra flows but trigger surfaces differ, so you'll rebuild rather than migrate), and custom Zendesk Apps (no direct port; the Hydra mini-app surface is the equivalent but the shape is different).
+Advanced AI agent tuning doesn't port.
+You re-run Hydra's onboarding interview and let the context brief do the equivalent work.

 If you're running a multi-brand Zendesk setup, the migration story is actually cleaner on Hydra: you collapse the separate brand silos into a single workspace with shared knowledge, which usually reduces maintenance surface.